 - How to Change Border Color in Excel (3 Suitable Ways)

 - How to Insert Border in Excel (5 Simple Methods)

 Using Format Cells dialog box

-You can also use Format Cells dialog box to use borders around cells or ranges.
+You can also use the Format Cells dialog box to use borders around cells or ranges.
 In the Border drop-down, click on the More Border option at the bottom of the list.

 The format cells dialog box appears with the Border tab activated.
-You can also use dialog box launcher to open this dialog box.
+You can also use the dialog box launcher to open this dialog box.

 Under style, you can select any style for your border, I choose this ultra-thick border.